Augustus Goessling: American AAU records

 Prior to the 1908 Olympics, at the National Amateur Athletic Union Championship at the Chicago Athletic Association in Chicago, Illinois, on March 18, 1908, Goessling set a record of 2:46.4 for the Men's Senior 200-yard breaststroke, which improved on both the American and World Record.
 He also set a new American record in the 150-yard backstroke with a time of 2:00.2.

 Competing with the Missouri Athletic Club (MAC) at their Cherry Diamond Tank pool on February 7, 1914, in a local meet where M.A.C. placed second to the Chicago Athletic Association, Goessling won the 200-yard breaststroke in a noteworthy time of 2:52.2.
 He had won the event three weeks earlier in a meet against the Illinois Athletic Club with a time of 2:52.4.

 Later life

-He worked as a wholesale farmer and then as an Executive of the National Paper Company.
+Goessling worked as a wholesale farmer and then as an Executive of the National Paper Company.
 He was a co-founder of St. Louis's Century Boat Club.
 He was married to Nellie Saurs Goessling who predeceased him.

-Goessling died at the age of 84 on August 22, 1963 at Deaconess Hospital, in St. Louis and was buried at St. Louis's Calvary Cemetery and Mausoleum.
+Goessling died at the age of 84 on August 22, 1963, at Deaconess Hospital, in St. Louis and was buried at St. Louis's Calvary Cemetery and Mausoleum.
 He was survived by his brother Valentine and his sister Isabelle.
 His wife Nellie Sauer Goessling had died the prior year, in November, 1962.
 A Funeral and Mass for Goessling were held on the morning of August 24, 1963, at the Church of the Annunciation in St. Louis.
-Shortly after his death, his estate was valued at $267,186.
+A success in both his worklife and investments, shortly after his death his estate was valued at $267,186.